Welcome to New Concepts

 One industry resource I regularly follow is the Walker Webcast, hosted by Willy Walker, Chairman and CEO of Walker & Dunlop.
 Each Wednesday morning, Willy interviews leading voices from real estate, banking, finance, technology, and business.
 The conversations are informative, timely, and often provide valuable perspective on where markets and the economy may be headed.

 A regular guest on the webcast is Peter Linneman, former Professor Emeritus of Real Estate at the Wharton School and publisher of the Linneman Letter.
-In his March 11 appearance, Linneman discussed employment trends, the national debt, data centers, and Federal Reserve policy:
+In his July 8 appearance, Linneman discussed debt, jobs, GDP, AI investment, trends, data centers, Federal Reserve policy, and other issues:

 Client Testimonial